Five years ago.

 "Come on, Syd," Julie replied.
 "You're better off trying to convince her to wear a two-piece bathing suit and take off that shirt."

-"It is too hot for a sweater."
+"It’s too hot for a sweater."

 "I am defensive.
 You think I welcome the assault of a thousand eyes?"

 "If it puts it in some context," Julie said to Sydney.
-"When we were in eighth grade, some bitch soccer mom told Krysta her appearance was 'offensive' and asked her to leave the public pool, just because her teenage son and his friends couldn't handle the sight of breasts."
+"When we were in eighth grade, some bitch soccer mom told Krysta her appearance was 'offensive' and asked her to leave the public pool, because her teenage son and his friends couldn't handle the sight of breasts."

 "Her husband was staring too," Krysta said, not looking up from her book.